 So what are the best podcasts that you can find for philosophy in the Joe Rogan library?
 Which philosophers does Joe talk to, and what topics do they discuss?

-Which episode on philosophy would be best to introduce someone into the world of Joe Rogan?
+Which episode on philosophy would be best to introduce someone to the world of Joe Rogan?
 Is there accompanying literature that you can pick up concerning what the guests are talking about?

 Well, if you fancy chewing over some big topics with Joe for a few hours, then you should read on.
 We have the top philosophy episodes that you can find in Joe’s healthy catalog.
 We’ll give you a brief synopsis of the episode and the topics discussed.